 5. What Are The “Other Ingredients?”

-The other ingredients in the product are as follows: citric acid, natural berry flavor, stevia extract, silicone dioxide.
+The other ingredients in the product are as follows: citric acid, natural berry flavor, stevia extract, silicon dioxide.

 6. What Are The Enzymes?

-As can be seen from the ingredients table above, there is blend of several different enzymes .
+As can be seen from the ingredients table above, there is a blend of several different enzymes.
 What are those enzymes?
 Here they are:

 - Protease lipase

-Because they are broken down, they are not absorbed as intact enzymes.
-But, that's OK, because healthy people make all these enzymes as they need them.
+Because enzymes are broken down, they are not absorbed as enzymes.
+But, that's OK, because healthy people make these enzymes as they need them.